Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ## Example app

-This project includes a the example app `pages` and it is activated by default, please remove/uncomment it before going into production.
+This project includes a the example app `exampleapp` and it is activated by default, please remove/uncomment it before going into production.

 ## Versioning